Shania Twain: 2016–2021: Now, second Las Vegas residency

-2022–present: Not Just a Girl and Queen of Me
+2022–present: Not Just a Girl, Queen of Me, and third Las Vegas residency

-In July 2022, a Netflix documentary spanning Twain's career, Not Just A Girl, was released simultaneously with a companion compilation album, Not Just a Girl (The Highlights), featuring 17 previously released songs plus the new title track.
+In July 2022, a Netflix documentary spanning Twain's career, entitled Not Just A Girl, was released.
+It was shortlisted for the Rose d'Or 2022 Awards in the Art category.
+The documentary released simultaneously with a companion compilation album, Not Just a Girl (The Highlights), featuring seventeen previously released songs plus the new title track.